Rich International Airways

 Rich International Airways was primarily a United States charter and cargo airline founded by aviation pioneer Jean Rich, one of the few women in the U.S. to own and operate an airline.
 The air carrier was based in Miami, Florida.
-The airline ceased operations in 1996, following bankruptcy.
+The airline ceased operations in 1996 and filed for bankruptcy in 1997.

 History

-Rich International Airways was founded as a cargo airline in 1969, flying Curtiss C-46 Commando and Beechcraft Model 18 aircraft to the Caribbean.
+Rich International Airways was incorporated in Florida on 28 April 1970 and started operations the same year, initially as an uncertificated carrier.
+The carrier flew C-46 and Beech 18 aircraft, including transporting dynamite.
+In 1977 the airline was certificated by the Civil Aeronautics Board (CAB) as a supplemental air carrier to fly cargo from Florida and Georgia to Canada, Mexico, the Caribbean and Central America.
+Later the same year, the CAB further certificated Rich to fly cargo domestically on behalf of the Department of Defense.
+The CAB was a now defunct Federal agency that until US airline deregulation in 1979 tightly regulated almost all commercial air transportation in the United States.

 Capacity was steadily increased with the addition of Douglas DC-6 and Douglas DC-8-60 freighters.

 In 1982, the carrier was granted permission to fly passenger charters, and began operations to Europe and Hawaii.
 However, losses from the expansion forced the company to seek Chapter 11 bankruptcy in 1983.
 This was followed by scrutiny from the Federal Aviation Administration, which revoked the airline's operating license due to maintenance irregularities during the DOT “white glove inspections” directed by the Hon.
 Elizabeth Dole in the spring of 1984.
 The FAA agreed to return the operating certificate with the addition of new key personnel, Director of Operations, Chief Pilot, Director of Maintenance and Director of Training.